simple-crypto/SCALib/README.rst

      k_distri = graph.get_distribution("k")
      key_guess = np.argmax(k_distri[0,:])

-SCAFFE-workflow
+SCALib-workflow
 ===============

-The current version of SCAFFE contains modules for all the necessary steps for a profiled side-channel attack.
-Even if modules of SCAFFE can be used independently, a typical usage of SCAFFE for it goes in four steps:
+The current version of SCALib contains modules for all the necessary steps for a profiled side-channel attack.
+Even if modules of SCALib can be used independently, a typical usage of SCALib for it goes in four steps:

 1. **Metrics**: In this step, standard metrics are evaluated from the measurements.
 This helps to find point-of-interest (POIs), quantify avaiable information, etc.